Knowing SEO is great.

 Here’s an example where I used two Bucket Brigades in my intro:

-(By the way, the Time On Page for that post is over 7-minutes):
+(By the way, the Time On Page for that post is over 5 minutes):

 You also want to use Bucket Brigades in the middle of your content.

-Here’s an example from one of my recent case studies:
+Here’s an example from one of my recent guides to keyword research: